nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 You try to do so.
 You upgrade the dependency and realize the project doesn't compile anymore.
 Damn, you should have read the changelog before!

-Ok, so you read the changelog and understand you have to change few calls.
+Ok, so you read the changelog and understand you have to change some calls.
 Frankly, that's a lot of changes for a single timebox!

 **Revert your changes**.
 Really.
 Undo it.
 It matters. 🔥

 Then, write down what needs to be done _before_.

-How to change few calls within a little timebox?
-Easy: extract the calls, so you don't have much places to change.
+How to change a few calls within a little timebox?
+Easy: extract the calls, so you don't have many places to change.
 Make it so the upgrade in itself would be quick!

 ![2 new goals: "Extract .query()" and "Extract .dump()"](/assets/mikado-method-step2.jpg)

 Start over.
 Try to extract the first method within the timebox.

 Hopefully, there are just a few calls and they all look alike.
-You can complete that task within few minutes.
+You can complete that task within a few minutes.
 Congrats!

 **Commit your work, check that subgoal** and pat yourself on the back.
 You got closer to your main goal.